Looking for funding? Do you have a business idea that you want to make a reality? Or are you an established SME with plans to grow?

 - A strong commercial and technical team.

 The Seedcorn Competition is another opportunity for startups.
+Closing date for applications is Friday 1st June 2018.
 Primarily, startups who require new equity funding as funding received can be up to €280,000.
 The Seedcorn is basically a two-step application which includes:

 - Registration and initial application form